darkobits/class-decorators/README.md

 ## Usage

-#### `default(function: (class: decoratedClass): class): function`
+#### `default(function: (class: decoratedClass): object): function`

-This package's default export is a function that accepts a function that will be passed the original class (re: constructor function) being decorated and should return a "decorator class".
-The decorator class returned by this function will be used to decorate the target class as follows:
+This package's default export is a function that accepts a function that will be passed the original class (re: constructor function) being decorated and should return a decorator descriptor object.
+The decorator descriptor will be used to decorate the original class as follows:

-1. All static properties of the decorator class will be applied to the target.
+1. All properties from its `static` key will be applied to the target class.
-2. All _own_ prototype methods of the decorator class will be applied to the target's prototype.
+2. All properties from its `prototype` key will be applied to the target's prototype.
-3. An instance of the decorator class will be created, and its properties will be applied to the target instance.
+3. When a new instance is created, its `onConstruct` method will be invoked, provided any arguments passed to the original constructor, and bound to the new instance.
+(NB: Avoid defining `onConstruct` using an arrow function).

 All of this is accomplished _without_ adding additional degrees of inheritance/delegation to the prototype chain.